fourdollars/launchpad-merge-proposal-resource/README.md

 * oauth_token: *optional* for private merge proposal, run `oauth_consumer_key=what_you_like ./launchpad-api` to get it in ~/.config/launchpad/what_you_like.
 * oauth_token_secret: *optional* for private merge proposal, run `oauth_consumer_key=what_you_like ./launchpad-api` to get it in ~/.config/launchpad/what_you_like.
 * mp: **required**, a single merge proposal location or a list of merge proposals (~<author.name>/<project.name>/<branch.name>/+merge/<id>)
+* queue_status: *optional*, to generate the resource version only for the status of "Work in progress", "Needs review", "Approved", "Rejected", "Merged", "Code failed to merge", "Queued", and "Superseded"

 ```yaml
 resources: